kircherlab/BCalm/README.md

 install_github("kircherlab/BCalm")
 ```

-After installation, you can start using `BCalm` (after loading it with `library(BCalm)`).
-For a more extensive user guide, please see the vignette (installation described below).

 > **Note:**
 > If you have problems installing BCalm dependencies (e.g. similar to [issue #10](https://github.com/kircherlab/BCalm/issues/10)) you can install them via conda.
 Due to one dependency (`bioconductor-genomeinfodbdata`) we have to use the gcc7 label for the bioconda channel.
 R base version might be different to `4.4.0` but BCALm should work on all R versions `bioconductor-mpra` is supported.